 Now, we can compute this pullback by computing four smaller pullbacks, which gives us the following situation, using the preservation of epis by pullbacks:

-Since $FE^3_X$ is a weak pullback of this cospan, the unique morphism of cone from $FE^3_X$ to $V$ is a split epi.
+Since $FE^3_X$ is a weak pullback of this cospan, the unique morphism of cones from $FE^3_X$ to $V$ is a split epi.
 In total, this means that there is an epi $\epi{u}{FE^3_X}{U}$ such that

 Now, the lower-right pullback is the one used to define the composition $\rcomp{m_{F,X}}{m_{F,\pow{X}}}$, which means that: